rannandale/xqueryIssue/README.md

-#Githyub project demonstraiting the issue I'm having with xquery since camel started using saxon 9.7
+#Github project demonstrating the issue I'm having with xquery since camel started using saxon 9.7
 #Below is a copy of the mail sent to the camel users list

 Hi guys